Decisions, decisions. There are already so many choices to make, that the further choice between a front and top loader can be a little overwhelming.

 #2 Cycle Time

 They can take longer to wash clothes, depending on the cycle that you choose for your laundry.
-In comparison, a top loader’s washing times remain quite consistent, making them shorter overall when compared to a front loader.
+In comparison, a top loader’s washing times remain quite consistent, making them shorter overall when compared to front load washers.

 #3 Last Minute Laundry